Family fun at Wimpole

 Throughout the day you can see the piglets being fed, meet one of our resident rabbits or help us groom Daisy and Clementine, our Provence donkeys.
 During the lambing season you may even be lucky enough to see the birth of a rare breed lamb.

-Head to the trees just beyond Home Farm and you’ll discover our adventure woodland.
-Test your climbing skills and your balance on the walkways and castles and find everything you need to build an impressive den in the woods.
+Head to the trees just beyond Home Farm and you’ll discover our Explorer Woodland.
+Test your climbing skills and find everything you need to build an impressive den in the woods.

 The Folly and parkland